PRX/Porter/README.md

 ### Transcode

 `Transcode` tasks encode and otherwise manipulate the source file.
 These are intended for audio and video source files.
 The desired transcoding are declared as `Encodings`, and each encoding includes the properties of the output file, and a single destination for the output file to be sent to.
 A transcode task can include any number of encodings.

+The behavior when `Perform` is `true` and `Encodings` is missing or empty is undefined.
+Avoid doing that.

 Input: